hawyar/gatsby-graphcms-starter/README.md

 2. Check the **Content from stage Published** box.

 **Note**: GraphCMS allows us to fetch DRAFT and PUBSLISHED posts.
 For production only check the PUBSLISHED box.

+## Additional Configuration

+To have sections such as Featured and Editor's choice we have to make some changes to GraphCMS.

+1. Log in to GraphCMS and select your project.
+2.

 ## Contributing